Medium risk of flooding from rivers

 This information is not suitable for use in land-use planning.
 If you are planning a development, you need to use the Welsh Government's Development Advice Map.
 This is because for planning purposes you need to use information based on flooding without defences.

-You can use the information in this area to see the approximate areas that would flood.
+You can use the information in the Flood Risk Assessment Wales Map to see the approximate areas that would flood.

 If you have any further questions on how to prepare for flooding, please call Floodline on 0345 988 1188.